Heavily Updated 6/12-13/18

 Another great spot is off the rocky beach near the French Side dump, which is north of where you get the Pinel Island ferry.
 Before reaching the ferry dock, take a left before the school (toward Anse Marcel / the Radisson St. Martin), then turn right immediately after the school and follow the dirt road toward the dump.
 Bring a friend.
 The water can be rough.

 SEAWEED; WHERE TO GET UPDATES ON BEACH CONDITIONS

-Long story short, seaweed from the Sargasso Sea well north of the Leeward and Windward islands has been washing ashore at eastern-facing beaches on dozens of Caribbean islands in the central and Northern Caribbean for the last couple of years, thanks to a (hopefully temporary) southern deviation in the Gulf stream.
-Leeward facing beaches are not affected and authorities are gathering the seaweed and taking it away every morning.
+Long story short, seaweed from the Sargasso Sea well north of the Leeward and Windward islands has been washing ashore at eastern-facing beaches on dozens of Caribbean islands in the central and Northern Caribbean for the last several years, thanks to a (hopefully temporary) southern deviation in the Gulf stream.
+Leeward facing beaches are hardly affected at all and authorities are gathering the seaweed and taking it away every morning.
 The island's most popular beach is Orient Beach, the southern end of which is clothing optional.
 Thanks to a reef and a fastidious grounds grew, that southern "Club Orient" section remains pristine every day.
 Conditions change; we update the seaweed situation frequently in SXM Weekly News, which is free.
 It is the most respected source of tourist-oriented St. Maarten / St. Martin news and info.
 Subscribe here.
 Again, it's free.

 Heavily Updated June 12-13, 2018.